-Welcome to the Website & Blog History Page.
-While this site has been around for about three years, I’ve been blogging about public transit for the past seven years.
+Welcome to the Guidebook History & Milestones Page.
+While The Global Transit Guidebook has been around for about three years, I’ve been blogging about public transit for the past seven years.
 I will begin this page with some key dates by which will tell you how my site has evolved in brief.
 For those who have a little more time to read through this page, a more detailed history will follow the key dates section.

 - November, 2007: I began to plan out a blog or hobby site dedicated to public transit, and began to explore hosting options/providers.